Construction will start Monday (June 18) on the Memorial Union’s North Courtyard, to make it more inviting and better match the surrounding areas.

 “To have that corridor of campus be finished and look nice — I’m excited about that,” said Janna Tolla, director of the Memorial Union.

 One other change visitors will notice with the project is the removal of the UC Davis seal just outside the Memorial Union entrance.
 The seal sits above the MU Games Area, and that entire area will get new waterproofing and drainage systems.
 The seal is constructed in a way that makes it impossible to remove without damage, said Susan Collopy, project manager with Design and Construction Management.

 Downtown construction will reach onto campus

-The city is redoing Third between A and B streets — it’s a streetscaping project for beautification and safety improvements for pedestrians and bicyclists — and the campus has agreed to improvements on its side of the Third and A intersection to match what the city is doing.
+The Third Street project, between A and B streets, involves beautification as well as safety improvements for pedestrians and bicyclists — and the campus has agreed to improvements on its side of the Third and A intersection to match what the city is doing.
 The campus is paying; the city’s contractor is doing the work.